 The Trustee invests the assets of the Plan in a fiduciary arrangement with Mercer Limited (Mercer).
 Under this arrangement Mercer are appointed as a discretionary investment manager and day-today management of the Plan's assets is by investment in a range of specialist pooled funds (the Mercer Funds).
-Management of the assets of each Mercer Fund is undertaken by a Mercer affiliate, Mercer Global Investments Europe Limited (MGIE).
+Management of the assets of each Mercer Fund is undertaken by a Mercer affiliate, Mercer Global Investments Europe Limited (MGIE) and Mercer Alternatives (Luxembourg) S.à r.I.
+(PIP IV and PIP V).